 Almost the same as cash, but not quite.
 When you make a payment using a debit card, it comes directly out of your bank account, as if you’d been to the bank and taken the physical cash out.
 It can be used in most places that require payment and for online purchases too.
 There’s usually no charge for making payments with debit cards.
 Payment in shops is done via a terminal, which reads the card, connects with you bank and requests a PIN for payment authorisation.
 Payment online will trigger a security process from your bank that requests that you input security details, which are different to your PIN.

 Now payments using your debit card may be contactless too, depending on your card provider.
-This is only currently available for payments under £20 (rising to £30 later this year), and is the same process as a chip and PIN debit card payment, only you simply touch the card machine and the payment authorises without the need for you to input your PIN.
+This is currently available for payments up to £100, and is the same process as a chip and PIN debit card payment, only you simply touch the card machine and the payment authorises without the need for you to input your PIN.

 If you make a payment with your debit card and you are then not provided with the goods or services you’ve paid for, you may be able to claim the money back using chargeback.
 However, chargeback is not a certainty and your bank may not be able to retrieve the money even if they try, but it would be worth a shot.

 Operates much like a debit card, but rather than the money coming from your bank account, it is lent to you as credit, by the credit card provider.
 Then at the end of the month you are sent a statement that advises you of how much you owe.
 You can choose to pay all or some of it off, with interest usually being applied to any portion remaining.
 They can be used to pay for pretty much anything, but some transactions will sometimes attract a small fee – for example airlines and holiday companies often charge extra for credit card payments.
 One of the main advantages of paying with a credit card is that payments between £100-30,000 are protected under the Section 75 rule.
 This means that if the goods or services provided to you are not as described, you can claim your money back via your credit card provider or the retailer you bought the goods from.